 The Maritime and Coastguard Agency (MCA) recognises that active seafarers perform safety drills regularly while on board.
 Under the STCW Manila Amendments, you are allowed to “self-declare” that you have maintained certain practical skills through onboard training and experience.

-By signing this official MCA declaration, you are confirming that within the last five years, you have participated in drills on board IMO registered vessels.
+By signing this official MCA declaration, you are confirming that within the last five years, you have participated in drills on board IMO registered vessels that have met all the checklisted criteria of that self declaration form.

 The Benefit: If you can sign this form, you can take a shortened “Route 1” refresher course, which usually lasts just half a day rather than a full day.